T-Fermat integers

 \section{Introduction}

-Fermat's well-known theorem states that $a^p\equiv a(\text{mod}\ p)$ for any integer $a$ and prime $p$.
-The converse to this statement is the following: \begin{conjecture*} \textit{Given that $n>1$ is a positive integer such that $a^n\equiv a(\text{mod}\ n)$ for any integer $a$, then $n$ must be a prime number. } \end{conjecture*} In 1910, Carmichael \cite{carmichael1910note} used Korselt's criterion \cite{Korselt1899} to come up with the counterexample $n=561=3\times11\times 17$, thus resolving the question negatively.
+Fermat's little theorem states that $a^p\equiv a(\text{mod}\ p)$ for every integer $a$ and every prime $p$.
+One might ask whether the converse holds. \begin{question*} \textit{If $n>1$ is a positive integer such that $a^n\equiv a(\text{mod}\ n)$ for every integer $a$, must $n$ be prime?} \end{question*} In 1910, Carmichael \cite{carmichael1910note}, using Korselt's criterion \cite{Korselt1899}, gave the counterexample $n=561=3\times11\times 17$, thus resolving the question negatively.
 This led him to introduce Carmichael numbers as composite numbers satisfying the aforementioned congruence.

-Significant amount of research was carried out on Carmichael numbers.
+A significant amount of research has been carried out on Carmichael numbers.
 Specifically, in \cite{carmichael1912composite} Carmichael conjectured the infinitude of these numbers.
 This was proved only in 1994 by Alford, Granville, and Pomerance \cite{alford1994there}.
-In particular, they established the inequality $C(x)> x^{2/7}$ for sufficiently large $x$ where $C(x)$ denotes the number of Carmichael numbers up to $x.$ Another work in this area by W. D. Banks and C. Pomerance \cite{banks2010carmichael} shares the same spirit with the Dirichlet's theorem on arithmetical progressions.
-Notably, the authors prove that there are infinitely many Carmichael numbers in a given arithmetic progression $(a+lm)_{l\geq 1}$ with $\gcd(a,m)=1.$ A refinement of this work was due to D.Larsen \cite{larsen2025carmichael} , who proved that any arithmetic progression either contains no Carmichael numbers or infinitely many.
+In particular, they established the inequality $C(x)> x^{2/7}$ for sufficiently large $x$ where $C(x)$ denotes the number of Carmichael numbers up to $x.$ Another result in this direction, due to Banks and Pomerance \cite{banks2010carmichael}, is in the spirit of Dirichlet’s theorem on arithmetic progressions.
+Notably, the authors prove that there are infinitely many Carmichael numbers in a given arithmetic progression $(a+lm)_{l\geq 1}$ with $\gcd(a,m)=1.$ A refinement of this work was obtained by D. Larsen \cite{larsen2025carmichael}, who proved that any arithmetic progression either contains no Carmichael numbers or infinitely many.

-Unlike the mentioned results, we have taken an alternative approach of generalizing the concept of a prime number.
+In this paper, we take a different approach by introducing a new class of integers that generalizes the primes.
 First, note that Fermat's little theorem can be rewritten in a slightly different form:

 This observation motivated us to introduce the following two definitions.